Einstein Healthcare Network

-Einstein Healthcare Network is a private non-profit healthcare organization based in the Philadelphia, Pennsylvania region of the United States.
-The healthcare network serves Greater Philadelphia and its flagship hospital is the Einstein Medical Center Philadelphia, a safety net hospital, located in Philadelphia.
+Einstein Healthcare Network is a private non-profit healthcare organization part of Jefferson Health based in the Philadelphia, Pennsylvania.
+The healthcare network serves Greater Philadelphia and its flagship hospital is Einstein Medical Center, a safety net hospital, located in Philadelphia.
 The healthcare network offers residency and fellowship training programs in many specialized areas, including pharmacy practice.
 The healthcare network has a combine total of 1,044 beds and has over 8,500 employees.

 Locations

 Albert Einstein Healthcare Network operates the following hospitals: